"Has Paris reopened for travel?"

 allowed to change planes at Paris CDG.

-(The restriction on travel from within the European area will
+(Although the restriction on travel from within the European area

-October--before tourists from outside Europe and the UK will be allowed in.)
+is ending, it could be months before tourists from outside Europe and the UK are

-Our advice for planning a visit to Paris when France
+Our advice for planning a visit to Paris:

 If you're in a high-risk group